Lockheed Martin: 2010s

 On November 18, 2010, Lockheed Martin announced that it would be closing its Eagan, Minnesota, location by 2013 to reduce costs and optimize capacity at its locations nationwide.
-In January 2011, Lockheed Martin agreed to pay the US Government $2 million to settle allegations that the company submitted false claims on a U.S. government contract for that amount.
+In January 2011, Lockheed Martin agreed to pay the U.S. Government $2 million to settle allegations that the company submitted false claims on a U.S. government contract for that amount.
 The allegations came from a contract with the Naval Oceanographic Office Major Shared Resource Center in Mississippi.

 On May 25, 2011, Lockheed Martin bought the first Quantum Computing System from D-Wave Systems.
 Lockheed Martin and D-Wave will collaborate to realize the benefits of a computing platform based upon a quantum annealing processor, as applied to some of Lockheed Martin's most challenging computation problems.
-Lockheed Martin established a multi-year contract that includes one system, maintenance and services.
-Potentially an important milestone for both companies.
+Lockheed Martin established a multi-year contract that includes one system, maintenance, and services.

 On May 28, 2011, it was reported that a cyberattack using previously stolen EMC files had broken through to sensitive materials at the contractor.
 It is unclear if the Lockheed incident is the specific prompt whereby on June 1, 2011, the new United States military strategy, makes explicit that a cyberattack is casus belli for a traditional act of war.